slobentanzer/causality_perspective_2023/manuscript.md

 Recently, it has come to describe the idea that, given enough data, complex model behaviours can emerge.
 The enormous success of current Large Language Models has been attributed to scaling, with emergence of human-like language capabilities around the time of GPT-3.
 The ability to scale depends on several factors: the availability of data, parallelisation of training, adequate compute power with a parallel architecture, and a model architecture that can digest large amounts of data effectively.

+### Self-supervised learning

+A type of machine learning where the model learns from the data itself, without the need for human labelling.
+This is achieved by training the model to predict certain properties of the data, such as the next word in a sentence, or the next frame in a video.
+Self-supervised learning is often used in the pre-training of [foundation models][Foundation model].
+It typically requires a specific mechanism in the model to account for the lack of labelled data, such as the masking applied in the training of [Large Language Models][Large Language Models].

 ### Structural Causal Models (SCMs)